hhariri/hhariri.github.io/_posts/2013-12-24-migrating-from-wordpress-to-jekyll.md

 ### Why migrate?

 I was using a hosted solution of WordPress on WordPress.com with a custom domain.
-I didn't have control over the plug-ins I could install or certain things I wanted to do.
-I found it limited.
+I didn't have control over the plugins I could install or certain things I wanted to do.
+I found it limiting.

 While I've been thinking of doing the move for quite some time, recently I've been working on a new site using GitHub Pages / Jekyll and enjoyed the experience, so finally decided to move.